The Duel at Daytona: History

 In 2005, the races were lengthened to 150 miles (60-laps), given a new name, the Gatorade Duel, and from 2005 to 2012, used NASCAR's All-Exempt Tour format (similar to golf, but better known within NASCAR circles as the "top 35 rule").
 The grids changed from even-odd qualifiers to a combination of even-odd based on the front row drivers by speed, then previous year's points standings (even-odd) of exempt and non-exempt teams by speed.
 A rain delay in 2006 saw the second race finish under the lights.

-Starting in 2007, the Gatorade Duel is shown live on Speed, under the new broadcast agreement.
+Starting in 2007, the Gatorade Duel would be shown live on Speed under the new broadcast agreement.
 That same year, allegations of cheating involving Michael Waltrip Racing came up.

-In 2013, Budweiser took over as sponsor of the Duels.
+In 2013, Budweiser, previously the sponsor of the Budweiser Shootout, switched their Speedweeks title sponsorship to the Duel races, replacing Gatorade.

 During Speedweeks 2013, Daytona International Speedway announced that the qualifying races would be held in prime-time and under stadium lighting on the Thursday before the Daytona 500 beginning in 2014, the races' debut on Fox Sports 1.

-From 2016 to 2018, the races were renamed the Can-Am Duel after new title sponsor Bombardier Recreational Products' range of Can-Am All-terrain vehicles.
+From 2016 to 2018, the races were renamed the Can-Am Duel after new title sponsor BRP Inc.'s range of Can-Am All-terrain vehicles.

-Beginning in 2017 The Duels became a points event once again in with the unveiling of a new race format.
+Beginning in 2017, the Duels became a points event once again in with the unveiling of a new race format.
 Under the new format still in use as of 2024 the race awards regular season points for the top ten drivers in each duel with 10 points being awarded to the winners and finishers in 2nd to 10th place earning 9 points to 1 point in increments of one point per position.

+In 2026, the Duels would be known as the America 250 Florida Duel at Daytona.
+America 250 Florida is the campaign of the Florida Commission for the United States Semiquincentennial, a committee established by an executive order from Governor of Florida Ron DeSantis to plan events in celebration of the 250th Anniversary of the United States in the state of Florida.